kubernetes-sigs/bom/docs/create-a-bill-of-materials.md

 #### Adding Additional Sources

-Generally, an SPDX bill of materials will include more than one package. you can pass `bom` more sources to add to the document.
+Generally, an SPDX bill of materials will include more than one package.
+You can pass `bom` more sources to add to the document.
 These can be container images, other directories, container archives, etc. When you add other sources, bom will add them as top-level packages in the document.
 Some of these will include sub-packages: layers of images, dependencies, etc.